 So, the first thing you’ll need to do is install and activate the Da Reactions plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 For this tutorial, we will use the free version of the plugin.
-But there is also a premium version that adds additional features such as analytics tools and BuddyPress integration.
+However, there is also a premium version that adds additional features such as analytics tools and BuddyPress integration.
 You can purchase the pro version within the plugin’s dashboard in the ‘Upgrade’ section.

 Da Reactions is designed to work out of the box, meaning you can start using it immediately after installation without setup or configuration.